 We utilize stock-based compensation to compensate members of management and retain talented personnel.
-Our stock-based compensation increased in 2022 due to a higher number of awards in 2022.
-We anticipate stock-based compensation to continue to be utilized in 2023 and beyond to attract and retain talented personnel and compensate Board members and consultants.
+Our stock-based compensation increased in 2023 due to a higher number of awards in 2023.
+We anticipate stock-based compensation to continue to be utilized in 2024 and beyond to attract and retain talented personnel and compensate our board members and consultants.